letitiatel/Snap-Doc-App/README.md

 - [Suditu Ana_Maria](https://github.com/anamaria29s)
 - [Mocanu Alexandra](https://github.com/alexandramocanu1)

+Scan&Doc  is an app designed to effortlessly capture text from physical documents or images using your device's camera.
+With powerful OCR technology, it accurately extracts text and offers seamless conversion options, allowing you to save it as PDF, Word, or other popular formats.
+Edit, enhance, and manage your scanned documents with ease, and effortlessly share or sync them across devices.
+Whether you're a student, professional, or enthusiast, Scan&Doc simplifies text scanning and document management on the go.

 ## Describing the app - (non-tehnical description - user stories, backlog creation, features list)
 ### 1. User Stories
 1.As a student, I want to scan text from my textbooks so that I can save important notes as a PDF for future reference during exams.